PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 10:18:09
+Last updated: 2024-04-13 10:18:47
-Random Quote: I keep making mistakes and not learning from them. - Cassie Howard
+Random Quote: Maybe people are nostalgic about high school 'cause it's, like, the last time in their life that they get to dream. - Cassie Howard